NoU2020/data-science-2023sp/data-science-curriculum-build/data-science-curriculum-build/challenges/c10-sat-assignment.md

   this coefficient significantly different from zero?
   - 0.00198 to 0.00349
 - By itself, how well does `both_SAT` predict `univ_GPA`?
-  - by itself a 100 increase in sat means roughly a 0.2 increase in GPA, which is not insignificant, but not a good enough indicator of GPA.
-    The r squared value is less thahn 0.5, which means it is pretty weak.
+  - by itself it is a ok as the r squaredvalue is 0.46, which is not great but not bad either, it is also very unlikely that it occured to chance as the p value is very close to 0. roughly for each point in increase of SAT score, the students GPA would go up by 0.002

 Remember from `e-model03-interp-warnings` that there are challenges with interpreting regression coefficients!
 Let’s investigate that idea